cap-js-community/mtx-tool/docs/user-authentication/index.md

 ## Output in JSON

 All uaa commands support the `--json` flag.
+When this flag is active, the tool will produce JSON output.

 | active flags         | output structure                                     |
 | :------------------- | :--------------------------------------------------- |